sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/prepare_bootable_usb_windows.md

 ## Prerequisites

 - WSL Ubuntu-22.04 distribution installed on your system.
+- Alternatively, Ubuntu-22.04 Virtual Machine in Hyper-V

-### Enable Windows Subsystem for Linux (WSL)
+### Enable Windows Subsystem for Linux (WSL) or Hyper-V Manager

 1. Navigate to "Programs and Features" in the Control Panel:

    Press `Win + R` to open the "Run" dialog, type `appwiz.cpl`, and hit Enter.
 2. Click on "Turn Windows features on or off."
-3. In the list of features, locate and select "Windows Subsystem for Linux."
+3. In the list of features, locate and select:
+   - "Windows Subsystem for Linux", or
+   - "Hyper-V".
 4. Click OK to apply the changes.

+> **NOTE**: A reboot may be required to apply changes to the operating system.

 ### Install Ubuntu 22.04 on Windows Subsystem for Linux